abilandz/NAT3054/Lecture_3/make.md

 **Step 2: Compilation**

-For compilation of the source code, we use the **gcc** compiler, and we have to compile using the flag ```-fpic``` to create position independent code (this flag is mandatory for shared libraries, because the generated machine code will not be dependent on a specific address in memory, which is important when several shared libraries are loaded simultaneously in the memory):
+For compilation of the source code, we use the **gcc** compiler, and we have to compile using the flag ```-fpic``` to create position-independent code (this flag is mandatory for shared libraries, because the generated machine code will not be dependent on a specific address in memory, which is important when several shared libraries are loaded simultaneously in the memory):

 ```bash
 # Check the content of current working directory: